Creating a Classroom for Agriculture

 Children’s Summer Program Series

 “Bee” A Scientist summer adventure.
 Explore how different scientists discover and learn about our natural world.
-Water is our first one on Thursday, June 16 at 10:00 AM (new time!).
-Wonderful Wildlife will be on July 14 and Fabulous Forests will be on August 12.
 Free to attend but registration is required.
 Get all the details here.

 We host several fun, family-friendly events throughout the year.
 Check them out here, and come back often as we add more events.
 Our 2022 season opened on April 23 with our hugely popular Barnyard Babies Family Festival.